servtep/MCADDF/MASTER_INDEX_UNIFIED.md

 # Framework Conclusion \& Strategic Application

-The **Microsoft Cybersecurity Attack, Detection \& Defense Framework** represents a standardization of the current threat landscape facing hybrid organizations.
+The **MCADDF - Microsoft Cybersecurity Attack, Detection \& Defense Framework** represents a standardization of the current threat landscape facing hybrid organizations.
 By documenting **501 distinct vectors**, **SERVTEP** and **Pchelnikau Artur** have provided the community with a unified language to describe how attacks occur across the Microsoft ecosystem—and, crucially, how to detect them.

 ## Operational Value